Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 4. The old account associated with the app receives a notification to approve or reject the recovery a defined number of times.
 5. If approved or after a defined number of times without responses, with the account id associated with the program token, call vouch_recovery on the recovery pallet.

-#### NFC Recovery with NFC pallet
+#### NFC Recovery with extended recovery pallet
 ##### Recovery Setup
 1. The user taps their NFC device on their phone.
 2. The NFC serial number hashed is transmitted through extrinsic to the extended_recovery pallet.
-3. The signature is verified, and the serial number hashed is stored.
+3. The serial number hashed is stored.
 > Later encrypted with an associated AES key on L1.
-4. Create an account id associated to the serial number/tag.
+4. Create an item account id associated to the serial number/tag.
 5. Call create_recovery on the recovery pallet to set up a recovery account specifying the account id related to NFC tag.

 > Note; A hash is used to ensure pseudonymity of the data to comply with data protection regulation and other legal requirements.